Crumb Top Baking

 Overhead view of ingredients to make Mushroom Spinach Dip arranged in individual bowls.

-How to make this vegan cashew dip with mushrooms and spinach:
+How to make this mushroom and spinach dip with cashews

 • Start by soaking your cashews in hot water for about 20-25 minutes.
 This will soften them a bit and make them easier to blend into a cream.
 While they're soaking you can get started on the rest of the dip.